purpleidea/flabbergast/flabbergast-manual.md

 ## Syntax

 In Flabbergast, all keywords start with a capital letter and identifiers start with a small letter, making them easily distinguishable.
 There are also a number of special characters used for operators.
-Comments being with `#` and terminate at the end of the line.
+Comments begin with `#` and terminate at the end of the line.
 For the purposes of code formatting, comments preceding an attribute are assumed to be associated with it.

 ### Types and Constants